Skip to main content

 The answer is a direct one ∞ yes, an employer is permitted to offer such an incentive.
 This affirmative answer, however, opens a door to a complex regulatory environment designed to protect you and your family.
 The architecture of these rules is built upon a foundational principle of voluntary participation, ensuring that any engagement with a wellness program is a choice, not a mandate.

-GINA is particularly relevant here, as it extends its protections to the of an employee, which, in a stroke of legal foresight, includes the health information of a spouse.
+GINA is particularly relevant here, as it extends its protections to the genetic information of an employee, which, in a stroke of legal foresight, includes the health information of a spouse.
 This means your spouse’s participation is governed by a higher standard of care.

-Any program that involves a or biometric screening requires their explicit, written consent, a mechanism that affirms their individual agency in this process.
+Any program that involves a health risk assessment or biometric screening requires their explicit, written consent, a mechanism that affirms their individual agency in this process.
 This initial step of authorization is the first layer of a system designed to ensure that wellness initiatives function as supportive resources rather than intrusive requirements.

 The Principle of Voluntary Engagement